 - 1. Full time status Students must be identified and enrolled in a minimum of 12 institutional credit hours at the time of participation. - 2.
 Students must have accumulated a minimum of nine institutional credit hours prior to identification for the second term of attendance.
-Only those hours earned after identification may be applied toward meeting the nine hours for a second term freshman.
-However, Graceland University requires that 12 s.h. be earned before the student's second semester of attendance to be considered making satisfactory progress. (see D below) - 3.
+Only those hours earned after identification may be applied toward meeting the nine hours for a second term freshman. - 3.
 After completion of the second term of attendance and from then on, students must have accumulated a minimum of 24 institutional credit hours in the two immediately previous terms of attendance.
 NO MORE THAN 12 institutional credit hours earned during summers and/or during non-terms may be applied to meet the 24 institutional credit hour requirement.
 Such credit must be earned after one or both of the two immediately previous terms of attendance. - 4.
 The student must be making normal progress toward a recognized baccalaureate degree and maintain the minimum grade point average as defined by the institution and the NAIA.
-(See Satisfactory Academic Progress Standards for Receiving Financial Aid and Athletic Eligibility.)

-- 5. Upon reaching junior academic standing, as defined by the institution, students must have a cumulative GPA of at least 2.00 on a 4.00 scale.
+(See Academic Standing.) - 5.
+Upon reaching junior academic standing, as defined by the institution, students must have a cumulative GPA of at least 2.00 on a 4.00 scale.
 The 2.00 cumulative GPA or higher must be certified each grading period in which the student wishes to compete after junior academic standing is reached. - 6.
 To participate a second season in a sport, all students must have accumulated at least 24 semester/37 quarter institutional credit hours. - 7.
 To participate the third season in a sport, all students must have accumulated at least 48 semester/72 quarter institutional credit hours. - 8.
 To participate the fourth season in a sport, all students must have accumulated at least 72 semester/108 quarter institutional credit hours.
 In addition, students must have completed 48 semester hours of general education and major requirements to be eligible for the fourth season. - 9.
-Repeat courses Courses previously passed with a grade of "D" or better in any term, during summer, or during a non-term cannot count toward satisfying the 24 credit hour rule.
+Repeat courses Both initial and repeated courses count toward the 24 hour rule when the course was initially passed with a "D" and subsequently passed with a "C" or better.
 A maximum of one repeat course per term previously passed with a grade of "D" may be counted toward satisfying the 12 hour enrollment rule.
 Repeat courses previously passed with a grade of "C" or better cannot be applied to meet either the 12 hour enrollment rule or the 24 credit hour rule.

-\\\Whatever the situation, the current NAIA Official Handbook contains the details of which each case is determined.
+Whatever the situation, the current NAIA Official Handbook contains the details of which each case is determined.
 For further information regarding eligibility concerns please contact the Graceland University Registrar, Faculty Athletics Representative, or Athletic Director.
-Normal Progression for Graduation